comitanigiacomo/cyberSecurity/underTheWire/century.md

 -a----        1/17/2023   3:35 PM              0 text
 -a----        1/17/2023   3:35 PM              0 text.txt
 ```
-Now i only have to open the directory `can you open me`
+Now, i only have to open the directory `can you open me`

-By using the tab key to autocomplete the `cd` command, i am able to access the directory
+By using the tab key to autocomplete the `cd` command, I'm able to access the directory

 ```
 cmd : cd '.\Can you open me'